logrjam/NV_batch/README.md

 A Command Prompt window will open, keeping you updated on progress and alerting you of any errors.

 ## Troubleshooting
-The most likely issue you will run into is if you try to run the .bat file while you have the files you are trying to write open.<br>
+The most likely issue you will run into is if you try to run the .bat file (which generates word docs, figures, and pdfs) if you have MS Word or one of the files you are trying to write open. <br>
-Make sure to close Word and Adobe PDF viewer down before running to be on the safe side.
+Make sure to close down Word, Adobe, and any figure files before running.